ryanlau1220/DevMatch-EcoChain/README.md

 - **The Graph** for decentralized indexing infrastructure
 - **ChatAndBuild** for AI integration framework
 - **Blockchain for Good Alliance** for mission alignment with UN SDGs
+- **OpenWeather** for global weather data APIs
+- **IQAir** for air quality monitoring data

 ---

-**Note**: This is a demonstration project using simulated environmental data with real blockchain integration.
+**Note**: This is a demonstration project using simulated environmental data with real blockchain integration and real-time environmental API data.
 The architecture is designed to be production-ready for real sensor integration and can be extended with additional blockchain features.